18 Kitchen Gift Ideas Under $100

 - Label Maker – A great tool for those wanting an organized kitchen, a label maker enables you to tell the difference between your Mason jars filled with cinnamon and cumin, oregano and cilantro, chia seeds and broccoli sprouting seeds, and more.

 - Ice Cream Maker – There’s a wide price range and style of ice cream makers.
-Our lower price tag Cuisinart ICE electric ice cream maker works great when we great tasting, nutrient dense ice cream without all the health-compromising ingredients.
+Our lower price tag Cuisinart ICE electric ice cream maker works great.

 - Stainless Steel or Glass straws – Skip the plastic straws and the health-hindering particulates that seep into your drinks.
 Choose stainless steel or glass instead.